MoonChel/swapi/README.md

 # How to run it locally

-- `make run` - http://localhost:8000 for be, http://localhost:8080 for fe
+- `make run` - http://localhost:8000 for be, http://localhost:8080 for fe, and csv files saved in mounted volume `backend/csv_files`
 - `make benchmark` - to benchmark fetch and fetch implemented via generator
+- `make test` - run tests
 # Possible improvements

+- improve naming
 - django vs fastapi?
 Can `async` improve efficiency?
 - better handle for NotFound, EmptyResults and other expected exceptions
 - more tests
 - pre-commit hooks
 - more efficient ways to work with large data? dask?
 - openapi documentation?
-- add logging
+- add logging, metrics, monitors

 # Benchmark